dotnet/AspNetCore.Docs/aspnetcore/blazor/project-structure.md

   * `NavMenu.razor.css`: Stylesheet for the app's navigation menu.
   * `SurveyPrompt` component (`SurveyPrompt.razor`) (*ASP.NET Core 7.0 or earlier*): Blazor survey component.

-* `wwwroot`: The [Web Root](xref:fundamentals/index#web-root) folder for the app containing the app's public static assets, including `appsettings.json` and environmental app settings files for [configuration settings](xref:blazor/fundamentals/configuration).
+* `wwwroot` folder: The [Web Root](xref:fundamentals/index#web-root) folder for the app containing the app's public static assets, including `appsettings.json` and environmental app settings files for [configuration settings](xref:blazor/fundamentals/configuration).
 The `index.html` webpage is the root page of the app implemented as an HTML page:
   * When any page of the app is initially requested, this page is rendered and returned in the response.
   * The page specifies where the root `App` component is rendered.
 The component is rendered at the location of the `div` DOM element with an `id` of `app` (`<div id="app">Loading...</div>`).